jwg4/intermediate_python/topics/parallel/PITCHME.md

 and start doing something else.
 We save the context we were doing the first thing in, so that we can switch back to it.

+Blocking I/O means that the process will block while waiting for I/O. If we have green threads and only one OS-level process, all activity on that process will pause (but other processes, at the OS level, will run).
+So we have to use nonblocking IO.

+We can combine nonblocking I/O with an event loop to have async I/O.

 ---
 ## Structuring async code
  - Coroutines - explicitly switch to another 'fake thread'